.NET HELP

 The fusion of ASP.NET Core SignalR with Iron Suite's powerful tools promises an elevated experience for both developers and end-users.
 Real-time web functionality becomes not just about communication but a transformative tool that, when paired with the right resources like Iron Suite, can redefine interactive applications.

 It's worth noting the value proposition offered by Iron Suite.
 Each product license starts from $749, providing developers with a premium set of features.
-However, if you're unsure about the immediate commitment, each product generously offers a free trial.
+However, if you're unsure about the immediate commitment, each product generously offers a free trial of Iron Software Products.
 This allows you to test-drive the capabilities before making a decision.